It’s not Valentine’s Day anymore, but here at Good Feed we always have room for a little romance.

 Although most people who read the test today find it humorous and obviously dated, Crane did attempt to make it scientific.
 His method was to interview 600 husbands on their wives’ positive and negative qualities.
 Then he listed the 50 demerits and merits that arose most frequently.
 Crane did admit to using a personal bias in weighting the items that he thought were most important in marriage.

-Oh, and check out the husband’s chart after the jump.
+Oh, and here’s the husband’s chart.

 The seams in my wife’s hose are almost always crooked, and she darns my socks very infrequently and, when she does, rather poorly.
 I am forced to demerit this shit out of her.